A Patient Journey for Vaginal Bleeding

 Bleeding After Sex

-Bleeding after sex (‘postcoital bleeding’) is quite common and usually has a benign explanation.
-It is, however, worth seeing your doctor about, since it can be a symptom of some serious conditions.
-This is particularly true of older (particularly post-menopausal) women, who should always see a doctor if they notice vaginal bleeding, as below.
+Bleeding after sex (‘postcoital bleeding’) is quite common and usually has a harmless explanation.
+It is, however, worth seeing your doctor about, as it can be a symptom of some more serious conditions.
+This is particularly true of older (particularly post-menopausal) women, who should always see a doctor if they notice vaginal bleeding after sex.

 Bleeding After Menopause

-Any bleeding after the menopause – usually defined as any bleeding more than 12 months after your periods have stopped – is quite common, but is always cause for visiting your doctor.
+Any bleeding after the menopause - usually defined as any bleeding (even spotting) more than 12 months after your periods have stopped.
+Although it is considered a common problem it is not normal to bleed at any time post menopause and it is therefore crucial that you make an appointment to visit your doctor.
 One common cause is an inflammation of the lining of the womb, which is easily treated.
 Sometimes, bleeding can be a side-effect of Hormone Replacement Therapy (HRT).
-Another cause is cervical or womb polyps, growths on the womb or cervix that are usually benign.
+Another cause is cervical or womb polyps, growths on the womb or cervix that are usually benign (non-cancerous).
 About 10% of women who experience post-menopausal bleeding, though, have womb cancer, so it’s essential to visit your doctor as soon as you notice this symptom.
 Another cause is a thickening of the womb lining called endometrial atrophy, which can also lead to womb cancer if left untreated.
+Read more about the menopause.

 Bleeding During Pregnancy

-Around 20% of women experience some bleeding during the first few months of pregnancy .
-Usually, this is no cause for alarm; it is a common result of some of the normal processes of early pregnancy, such as the implantation of the fertilized egg into the uterus.
+Around 20% of women experience some bleeding during the first 12 weeks of pregnancy.
+Usually, this is no cause for alarm; it is a common result of some of the normal processes of early pregnancy, such as the implantation of the fertilised egg into the uterus.
 Nonetheless, it is important to see your doctor or midwife if you notice bleeding during pregnancy, since it can in some cases be a sign of miscarriage or ectopic pregnancy (this is where the fertilised egg implants in the fallopian tube or some other place instead of the womb).
 Your doctor or midwife will talk to you about your bleeding and any other symptoms you are experiencing, may physically examine you, and will keep a close eye on you going forward.

-Bleeding later on in pregnancy is also relatively common.
-Again, it usually has a benign explanation, but it’s always necessary to inform your doctor or midwife, since it can be a sign of a more serious complication.
+Bleeding later on in pregnancy is less common and you should treat it more seriously.
+Make an appointment to speak with your doctor or midwife as soon as possible since it can be a sign of a more serious complication.
 Minor causes can include normal cervical changes that cause bleeding (particularly after sex), vaginal infections, and ‘shows’ – the dislodging of the plug of mucus that lies in the cervix during pregnancy which can occur a few days before contractions start.
-More serious conditions that may be indicated include placental abruption (the separation of the placental lining from the uterus prior to delivery – this is very serious and requires urgent medical treatment), low-lying placenta (or ‘placenta praevia’ – where the placenta is attached low down on the womb, near to the cervix), and vasa praevia (in which foetal blood vessels run across the entrance to the birth canal).
+More serious conditions that may be indicated include placental abruption (the separation of the placental lining from the uterus prior to delivery - this is very serious and requires urgent medical treatment), low-lying placenta (or ‘placenta praevia’ - where the placenta is attached low down on the womb, near to the cervix), and vasa praevia (in which foetal blood vessels run across the entrance to the birth canal).
+It could also be a sign that labour will begin soon - if this happens before 37 weeks of pregnancy seek advice from your midwife immediately.

 Seeing your Doctor

-Your doctor will ask you about the nature of the bleeding, whether you are experiencing any other symptoms, and about your medical history.
-Your doctor may also perform a physical examination such as a pelvic examination, in which the doctor may perform visual examination of your vulva, an internal examination of the cervix and vagina using a speculum, a pap test of your cervical tissue, and a bimanual examination, in which the doctor inserts two gloved lubricated fingers into the vagina while using the other hand to press on the outside of your abdomen).
+Your doctor will ask you about the nature of the bleeding (how long it has been going on for, whether there are activities which make it worse), your doctor will also ask whether you are experiencing any other symptoms, and about your medical history.
+He/she may also perform a physical examination such as a pelvic examination.
+During this examination your doctor may perform a visual examination of your vulva, an internal examination of the cervix and vagina using a speculum (similar to having a smear test, the speculum holds open the walls of the vagina so that the cervix can be clearly seen), during this time your doctor may decide to take a swab of the cervical tissue to test for any abnormalities.
+Your doctor may also conduct a bimanual examination (where he/she inserts two gloved lubricated fingers into the vagina while using the other hand to press on the outside of your abdomen).
 If cancer or another serious condition is suspected, you may be referred to a specialist for further testing.

-In many cases, you will also be referred for specialist testing (either at a specialist clinic, or in some cases by your GP), including a vaginal ultrasound (the use of inaudible sound waves to produce an image of the vagina, uterus, ovaries, cervix, and fallopian tubes), an endometrial biopsy (the microscopic examination of tissue removed from the uterus), or a hysteroscopy (a procedure in which a narrow tube is inserted into the vagina in order to provide close-up images of the womb) .
+In many cases, you will also be referred for specialist testing (either at a specialist clinic, or in some cases by your GP), including a vaginal ultrasound (the use of inaudible sound waves to produce an image of the vagina, uterus, ovaries, cervix, and fallopian tubes), an endometrial biopsy (the microscopic examination of tissue removed from the uterus), or a hysteroscopy (a procedure in which a narrow tube is inserted into the vagina in order to provide close-up images of the womb, it is conducted under a general or local anaesthetic so that you do not feel so much discomfort).

-Treatment will be decided in accordance with the causes of bleeding, which will be established with the above tests.
+Treatment will depend on what is causing your abnormal vaginal bleeding.
+Seeking advice from your doctor or specialist is crucial as well as being aware of your own body.
 In the case of postmenopausal bleeding, for example, cervical polyps will usually need to be removed; endometrial atrophy can often be treated using creams; and if your bleeding is caused by HRT, your treatment plan may be altered.
-In the case of womb cancer, you will be assigned a multidisciplinary team of specialists to decide upon the best course of treatment and care for you, which may include surgery, chemotherapy, radiotherapy, and hormone therapy.
+In the case of womb cancer, you will be assigned a multidisciplinary team (MDT) of specialists to decide upon the best course of treatment and care for you, which may include surgery, chemotherapy, radiotherapy, and hormone therapy.